Prevent and Treat Ingrown Toenails – Learn How Here!

 When we suffer from ingrown toenails and can’t go to a podiatrist, there are some home remedies that can really help.
 For example, the cotton wool ball method.

 First, you need to soak your feet well in water that is as hot as you can bear with a handful of Epsom salts for at least 15 minutes.

 As well as softening the nails, this also helps to prevent infections.

 - A bandage

-- Cut the nails in a straight line without sharp points near the edges of the nail.
+- Cut the toenails in a straight line without sharp points near the edges of the nail.

-- With the tweezers, gently lift up the ingrown nail and place the small cotton wool ball underneath.
+- With the tweezers, gently lift up the ingrown toenail and place the small cotton wool ball underneath.

 - Press on it lightly so that it doesn’t come out and cut off the excess cotton wool that extends beyond the toe.

 - Apply the salve or cream to prevent infections and apply the bandage as tight as possible.

 - Try not to use very tight shoes or socks for the next few days.